borb/amigahid/README.md

 # amigahid

-please read the disclaimer first. i don't want the blood of innocent amigas on my hands.
+please read the disclaimer first. i don't want anyone to be responsible for breaking any hardware.

 ## introduction